Central State Prison

 Inmates incarcerated in Georgia are allowed to receive letters and photos (no polaroids, or nude photos).
 Your complete name and address must be written legibly in the return address area of the envelope.
 When sending correspondence always include the inmates name and Identification number as the mailing address above shows, if you know the housing unit please list that as well.
 Do not mark the envelope or letter in any way.
 No stamps, pens or pencils, small trinkets, or jewelry or other items should ever be mailed with the correspondence.
 Staples, paperclips, lipstick, perfume, crayon art, stickers, drawings or markings of any kind will result in the correspondence being returned.
-Inmates may also receive New paperback books, magazines, newspapers or other printed matter mailed directly from the following: (Be sure to include the inmate name and ID number and send to the inmate mailing address above).
+Inmates may also receive New paperback books, magazines, newspapers or other printed matter mailed directly from Amazon.com (Be sure to include the inmate name and ID number and send to the inmate mailing address above).

 Family and friends of an inmate may send funds several ways.
 The first way to send funds is by United States Postal Money order.
 You must include this money order voucher which must be printed out.
 The voucher and money order needs to be mailed to the following address:

 P.O.
 Box 405701

 Atlanta, GA 30384-5701